poissonconsulting/newdata/README.md

 - `new_data.length_out_lgl`, which is 2 by default, for logical vectors;
 - `new_data.length_out_dbl`, which is 30 by default, for double vectors;
-- `new_data.length_out_int`, which is 30 by default, for integer, Date, POSIXct and hms vectors;
+- `new_data.length_out_int`, which is 30 by default, for integer, Date, POSIXct and hms vectors^1;
 - `new_data.length_out_chr`, which is Inf by default, for character, factor and ordered vectors.

-The length of Date, POSIXct and hms sequences are controlled by `new_data.length_out_int` as they are treated as integers for the purpose of generating a sequence.
+1. The length of Date, POSIXct and hms sequences are controlled by `new_data.length_out_int` as they are treated as integers for the purpose of generating a sequence.

-The user can also specify the length of each sequence individually.
+When programming it is strongly recommended that the user explicitly specify the length of each sequence individually.

 ``` r
 xnew_data(old_data, lgl, xnew_seq(int, length_out = 3))